wh0-cares/Wh0CaresImABot-Discord/README.md

 # Wh0CaresImABot-Discord
-The Discord Incarnation of Wh0CaresImABot, Mantained by Dr.wh0 cares
+The Discord Incarnation of Wh0CaresImABot, Maintained by Dr.wh0 cares